 1) Search Terms Reports - Especially Microsoft

-A common way would be to comb through the search terms provided by Google to find negative keywords.
+A common way would be to comb through the search terms provided by Google to find negatives.
 This is something you should be doing periodically anyway.
-I would strongly recommend that you go through the search terms report daily in the initial phases after kicking off ad campaigns – and weekly after that.
+I would strongly recommend that you go through the search term report daily at the beginning of an ad campaign and weekly after that.

-You should also check out the Microsoft Ads search terms report as sometimes you’ll discover many more irrelevant keywords in that report than what is provided in Google.
+You should also check out the Microsoft Ads search terms as sometimes you’ll discover more search terms in that report than what is provided in Google.

 2) Use Our Negative Keyword Lists

-On this site (FlexLeads.com), we have negative keyword lists containing the most common first and last names in the United States, state names, city names, country names and much more.
+On this site (FlexLeads.com), we have negative keyword lists containing the most common first and last names in the United States.
 By merely implementing these negative keywords, you’ll cut down on a lot of searches for your competitors and save your ad dollars for more relevant searches.

-If someone in your town of Springfield does a search for “Springfield dentist Wilson” (Dr. Wilson is one of the dentists at your competitor Smith Dental) – your ad won’t show because “Wilson” is a common name that is on our negative keyword list.
+If someone in your town of Springfield searches for “Springfield dentist Wilson” (Dr. Wilson is one of the dentists at your competitor Smith Dental) – your ad won’t show because “Wilson” is a common name that is on our negative keyword list.

 3) Google Ads Keyword Planner